Create and manage custom detections rules

 You can view the list of existing custom detection rules, check their previous runs, and review the alerts they have triggered.
 You can also run a rule on demand and modify it.

 Alerts raised by custom detections are available over alerts and incident APIs.
-For more information, see Supported Microsoft 365 Defender APIs.
+For more information, see Supported Microsoft Defender XDR APIs.

 View existing rules